apex/up/docs/04-configuration.md

 ### Defining Actions

 An action must be defined in order to notify your team of triggered and resolved  alerts.
-The action requires a `name`, which can be any string such "backend", "frontend_team", "email.backend", "email backend", whichever you prefer.
+The action requires a `name`, which can be any string such as `backend`, `frontend_team`, `email.backend`, `email backend` – whichever you prefer.

 #### Email